-Special rules apply when figuring the tax on the portion of an electing small business trust (ESBT) consisting of stock in one or more S corporations.
-This tax:
+Special rules apply when figuring the tax on the S portion of an electing small business trust (ESBT).
+The S portion of an ESBT is the portion of the trust that consists of stock in one or more S corporations and is not treated as a grantor type trust.
+The tax on the S portion:

-- Must be figured separately from the tax on the remainder of the ESBT, - Is entered to the left of the Schedule G, line 7, entry space preceded by "Sec.
+- Must be figured separately from the tax on the remainder of the ESBT (if any) and attached to the return, - Is entered to the left of the Schedule G, line 7, entry space preceded by "Sec.
 641(c)," and - Is included in the total tax on Schedule G, line 7.

-The tax on the remainder of the ESBT is figured in the normal manner on Form 1041.
+The tax on the remainder (non-S portion) of the ESBT is figured in the normal manner on Form 1041.

 Tax computation attachment.
-Attach to the return the tax computation for the portion of the ESBT consisting of one or more S corporations.
+Attach to the return the tax computation for the S portion of the ESBT.

-To compute the tax on the S corporation items, treat that portion of the ESBT as if it were a separate trust with the following modifications:
+To compute the tax on the S portion:

-• Take into account only the income, losses, deductions, and credits allocated
+- Treat that portion of the ESBT as if it were a separate trust. - Include only the income, losses, deductions, and credits allocated to the ESBT as an S corporation shareholder and gain or loss from the disposition of S corporation stock. - Aggregate items of income, losses, deductions, and credits allocated to the ESBT as an S corporation shareholder if the S portion of the ESBT has stock in more than one S corporation. - Deduct state and local income taxes and administrative expenses directly related to the S portion or allocated to the S portion if the allocation is reasonable in light of all the circumstances. - Do not claim a deduction for capital losses in excess of capital gains. - Do not claim an income distribution deduction or an exemption amount. - Do not deduct interest on money borrowed by the trust to buy S corporation stock. - Do not use the tax rate schedule to figure the tax.
+The tax is 38.6% of the S portion's taxable income except in figuring the maximum tax on capital gains. - Do not claim an exemption amount in figuring the alternative minimum tax.

-- to the ESBT as an S corporation shareholder and gain or loss from the disposition of S corporation stock. - You may not claim a deduction for capital losses in excess of capital gains. - You may not claim an income distribution deduction or an exemption amount. - Except in figuring the maximum tax on capital gains, the tax is 39.1% of the separate trust's taxable income. - You may not claim an exemption amount in figuring the alternative minimum tax.
+For additional information, see Regulations section 1.641(c)-1.

 Other information.
-When figuring the tax and DNI on the remaining portion of the trust, disregard the S corporation items.
+When figuring the tax and DNI on the remaining (non-S) portion of the trust, disregard the S corporation items.